nicktodd/ml-deployment-workshop/02_custom_image_pipeline copy.md

 2. If it works, you will see a new image in your ECR repository.
 YOu can find it by navigating to the Elastic Container Registry it in the Amazon Web Console.

+3. If it fails, check the error log.
+The chances are you have either got your repository name wrong or you have not added the relevant permissions to your CodeBuild IAM role policy.

-## Create a Second CodeBuild Project to complete the machine learning
+## Create a Second CodeBuild Project to complete the Machine Learning

 So you now have a CodeBuild step that will create the Docker image.
 What we will now do is create another CodeBuild step that will do the machine learning.
 It could be done all in one, but this separation gives us more flexibility when running our actions.

-1. Create a new CodeBuild project called `CustomImageMachineLearn[YourInitials]`.
+1. Create a new CodeBuild project called `CreateAnomalyModel[YourInitials]`.

 2. Go through the steps linking it to your Source repository as before, and then for the buildspec file specify a different name this time, as the buildspec is now called `buildspec-model.yml`.